A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Preliminaries and Notations

-The following theorem is part of the famous Paley-Wiener-Schwartz theorem: \begin{theorem} The following two assertions are equivalent: \begin{enumerate} \item $\varphi \in \mathcal{S}'$ and ${\rm supp}(\mathcal{F}\varphi)\subset \{\bx:\|\bx\|\leq \sigma \}$ is bounded; \item $\varphi(\bz)$ for all $\bz \in \CC^d$ is an entire function of exponential type $\sigma$. \end{enumerate} \end{theorem} We refer to Theorem 1.7.7 in~\cite{hormander2015analysis} for a more detailed discussion in case the reader is interested.
+The following theorem is part of the well-known Paley-Wiener-Schwartz theorem which offers an necessary and sufficient condition for us to identify entire functions of exponential type.
+We refer to Theorem 1.7.7 in~\cite{hormander2015analysis} for a more detailed discussion in case the reader is interested. \begin{theorem} The following two assertions are equivalent: \begin{enumerate} \item $\varphi \in \mathcal{S}'$ and ${\rm supp}(\mathcal{F}\varphi)\subset \{\bx:\|\bx\|\leq \sigma \}$ is bounded; \item $\varphi(\bz)$ for all $\bz \in \CC^d$ is an entire function of exponential type $\sigma$. \end{enumerate} \end{theorem}